nss-evening-cohort-06/theme-park-misc/README.md

-# Theme Park Map Builder- Misc.
+# Theme Park- Misc.
 Personalities

 As a team we created an interactive map of a theme park.
 The park is organized into 7 areas.
 Various attractions are located within each area.
-By clicking on a specific area, you will see a list of the attractions to the left of the screen in the sidebar.
+On page load you'll see a list of all attractions open at the current time.
+By clicking on a specific area, you will see a list of the attractions within that area of the park on the left side of the screen.
+You will not see any attractions that are out of order or under maintenance.

 ## Getting Started